 The planned works are the wholesale refurbishment of the Hilda Besse to preserve the building for future generations of Antonians.
 The key goals are to repair and preserve the concrete itself, to improve facilities and access to them for all, and to improve the fabric of the building to increase energy efficiency.

 During the planning phase for these renovations the original plans for the Hilda Besse building were re-discovered.
 These include features and design details that seem to have been foregone at the time, (perhaps due to funding constraints).
 The renovations will not just restore the Hilda Besse, but complete the original architect’s vision.
 Below is the current concept art for several key areas of the Hilda Besse post-renovations.
 Please note that these are working drawings and subject to change.

 The Hilda Besse has been in constant use since its opening in 1971 and is now in need of vital renovations to ensure it can be used in the years to come.
 The works are important both for the safety and longevity of the building itself, and to improve its ability to serve the college community.
-Works will start this year, with temporary facilities built during the summer vacation and the renovations to the Hilda Besse commencing at the start of Michaelmas term.
+Works started in summer 2019, with temporary facilities built during the summer vacation and the renovations to the Hilda Besse commencing at the start of Michaelmas term.
 Below is the estimated timetable for key milestones of the project.
 These are still subject to change.